Programming-The-Next-Step-2021/Platform-Game/README.md

 made.
 These all need a certain position in some space.
 Secondly, interactions of the user need to be added.
 For instance, if a user presses left on the keyboard, the character object needs to move a certain amount to the left direction.
+Thirdly character object collisions must be programming.
+Thus, what happens if a player touches the ground, or a platform, or an enemy, etc.

 ![alt text](Platformer_design.png)